How Much Muscle Can Women Build? How Fast? And How Strong?

 Now she needs to bring new nuclei into her muscle fibres before they can grow any bigger.
 Sort of like needing to hire more managers as your company grows.
 It looks like this:

-Admittedly, this example is oversimplified, and there are other known factors that contribute to the slowing rate of muscle growth (such as the repeated bout effect), but the main takeaway here is that our muscles grow quickly at first, and then as we get closer to our genetic potential, our rate of muscle growth slows.
+Admittedly, this example is oversimplified, and other known factors contribute to the slowing rate of muscle growth (such as the repeated bout effect), but the main takeaway here is that our muscles grow quickly at first, and then as we get closer to our genetic potential, our rate of muscle growth slows.

-So all things considered, most experts agree that the average woman can expect to gain around around ten pounds of muscle during her first year.
+So, all things considered, most experts agree that the average woman can expect to gain around around ten pounds of muscle during her first year.
 And to be clear, ten pounds is a lot of muscle.
 That’s enough to add a few inches around her hips and shoulders, dramatically transforming her physique.

 Then in the years that follow, she gets closer to her genetic potential, and it gets harder to gain more muscle and strength, which sounds like a total bummer, but keep in mind that by then she already has a totally killer physique, so there isn’t as much of a rush to keep improving: